In-Store Shopping Vs. Online Shopping

 Easily Test Products

-Some items are easier to purchase if you can inspect them in person to assure quality.
+Some items are easier to purchase if you can inspect them in person to ensure quality.
 When it comes to clothing and cosmetics, stores allow you to test the items to ensure that they are perfect for you.
-Many products, from eyeglasses and mattresses to a new car, are well worth the additional time and effort to test before purchasing.
+Many products, from eyeglasses and mattresses to a new car, are worth the additional time and effort to test before purchasing.

 Returning Items